Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Main results

 Recall that the spectral density of a sequence of Toeplitz matrices $\Rb_M=(r_{i-j})$ is a function $f\in L^1(-\pi,\pi)$ whose Fourier coefficients are $r_k$:

 If $f$ is real, then $\Rb_M$ is Hermitian; if $f$ is positive, then $\Rb_M$ is positive definite; if $f$ is positive and even, then $\Rb_M$ is real symmetric and positive definite.
 We will consider $f$ as a $2\pi$-periodic function so that $f(x)$ is well defined by periodicity for all real $x$.
 Note that the assumption \ref{ass:spectral_bound_below} ensures that the smallest eigenvalue of $\Rb_M$ is positive and bounded away from $0$, thus $\Rb_M$ is invertible for all $M$ with $\|\Rb_M^{-1}\|$ bounded.
-If $\Rb_M$ satisfies \ref{ass:spectral_density}, \ref{ass:spec_den_behav_0} and is the autocovariance matrix of a stationary process, then the process is LRD by \cite[Definition~2.1.5 (Condition~IV)]{pipiras2017long}.
-Note that the LRD can also be defined in the "time domain": if there exists a slowly varying function $\tilde L$ such that
+If $\Rb_M$ is the autocovariance matrix of a stationary process and satisfies \ref{ass:spectral_density}, \ref{ass:spec_den_behav_0}, then the process is LRD by \cite[Definition~2.1.5 (Condition~IV)]{pipiras2017long}.